 Thank you for your interest.
 The gallery is closed for now because of the pandemic.
-We plan to re-open and schedule new shows later this year.
+We plan to re-open in 2021 and are scheduling new shows.

 Exhibition Dates: March 6 – May 15, 2020 (Held Over)